 Nature-lovers should hit secluded Bennion Beach for sunset-over-sea gazing with a bottle of local bubbles wedged in the sand or seek out the riverside Coombe Reserve in Mosman Park to amp up the romantic vibe.

 Where to splash the cash: Take a private chopper from Hillarys Boat Harbour to Rottnest Island, combining aerial eye candy with an intimate picnic at local’s fave, Fay’s Bay.

 Cheap date?
 Drive to the top of Kalamunda’s Zig Zag Scenic Drive for romantic views of twinkling city lights.

 Laura Bronner is a travel writer based in Mexico City.

 Mexico City might not seem like the most romantic city at first glance, but peel back the layers and beneath its gritty exterior you’ll find passion around every corner.
 Start the evening with a cocktail at a little table in the back of the dimly lit Limantour in Roma Norte.
 Then enjoy a meal in the intimate dining room at Lorea; opt for the drinks pairing for a truly extravagant experience.

 End your night at the city’s most romantic hotel, La Valise Hotel.
 Book yourself into the Terraza room and you can quite literally have your bed on the balcony beneath the stars.
 It doesn’t get more romantic than that.

-Splash the cash: Sud 777’s candlelit rooms, Mexican wine list, and unique set menu all ooze romance and sophistication.
+Where to splash the cash: Sud 777’s candlelit rooms, Mexican wine list and unique set menu all ooze romance and sophistication.